-Feeling enticed by the neverending benefits of yoga, but not quite sure how to transition from a high intensity HIIT workout, to a slow, calming yoga practise?
+Feeling enticed by the neverending benefits of yoga, but not quite sure how to transition from a high-intensity HIIT workout to a slow, calming yoga practice?
 Us too.
 That’s why we’re digging hot yoga—a beautiful combination of stretching and lengthening your muscles in a warm, moist (some might say, sweaty) environment.

 Whilst there's been a bit of debate over whether it’s better than the usual room temperature class, we think there are benefits to both, so why not try it out?
 Hot yoga is known to help curb your stress (the heat definitely makes you focus on your breath more), can stretch your muscles a little further than a cold room and is a bit more intense than a room-temperature class.